Chavez's illness, the Iranian government might itself wish to consider

 Iran is also hoping that this new move will improve its badly tarnished image on terrorism.
 The country also hosted its own anti-terror conference in Tehran in late June.

 of the attack", stated former Argentine prosecutor Alberto Nisman, who had investigated the case and accused Iran of being behind the attack.

-In terms of the potential and probability to improve relations with Argentina, Iran's questionable performance in delivering on promises to Latin American countries is likely to push the Argentineans away from Iran.
+Latin American countries is likely to push the Argentineans away from

 If Iran's poor record doesn't push Argentina away, its reference to the bombing investigations as "misguided" probably will.
 That this is an election year in Argentina makes this matter even more sensitive.